tanshen/fast-rcnn/README.md

 (Concerning to original README.md, please refer to README_ORIG.md.)
 # Training Fast R-CNN on [Right Whale Recognition Dataset](https://www.kaggle.com/c/noaa-right-whale-recognition)
 Before starting to train your Fast-RCNN on another dataset with this tutorial, please note:
-- in order to avoid unknown errors which are unrelated to below steps, ensure you've followed the original steps to reproduce the result of demo successfully.
+- In order to avoid unknown errors which are unrelated to below steps, ensure you've followed the original steps to reproduce the result of demo successfully.
 - For trouble-shooting, see the bottom of this file.

 ## Preparing Dataset